open-contracting/standard/standard/docs/en/schema/codelists.md

 ### Initiation Type

 Contracting processes may be formed under a number of different processes.
 Currently, only 'tender' is supported in this codelist.
 Future versions of the standard may support other Initiation Types.
-The initiation type may be provide information to consuming applications on the different blocks of data and releases they should expect from a contracting process.
+The initiation type may be used to provide information to consuming applications on the different blocks of data and releases they should expect from a contracting process.

 ```eval_rst
 .. csv-table-no-translate::